opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     Calibrates the stereo camera.

-    :param objectPoints: Vector of vectors of the calibration pattern points.
+    :param objectPoints: Vector belonging to vectors of the calibration pattern points.

-    :param imagePoints1: Vector of vectors of the projections of the calibration pattern points, observed by the first camera.
+    :param imagePoints1: Vector belonging to vectors of the projections of the calibration pattern points, observed by the first camera.

-    :param imagePoints2: Vector of vectors of the projections of the calibration pattern points, observed by the second camera.
+    :param imagePoints2: Vector belonging to vectors of the projections of the calibration pattern points, observed by the second camera.

     :param cameraMatrix1: Input/output first camera matrix:  :math:`\vecthreethree{f_x^{(j)}}{0}{c_x^{(j)}}{0}{f_y^{(j)}}{c_y^{(j)}}{0}{0}{1}` ,
 	:math:`j = 0,\, 1` .
 If any of  ``CV_CALIB_USE_INTRINSIC_GUESS`` , ``CV_CALIB_FIX_ASPECT_RATIO`` , ``CV_CALIB_FIX_INTRINSIC`` , or  ``CV_CALIB_FIX_FOCAL_LENGTH``  are specified, some or all of the matrix components must be initialized.
 See the flags description for details.